Maryland Poison Center Celebrates National Poison Prevention Week

 - Have a carbon monoxide alarm in your home.

-Families in Maryland who would like more information about poison prevention can request a poison safety packet for their homes.
+Families living in Maryland who would like more information about poison prevention can request a poison safety packet for their home.
 This packet contains information about poison safety, Mr. Yuk stickers, telephone stickers, and a magnet that can help families prevent or prepare for poisoning emergencies.